Build A Streamlit App in Minutes¶

 uv add "sweatstack[streamlit]" matplotlib

-Create a new app this link and put the credentials in a .env
+Create a new app this link and put the credentials in a .env file:

 SWEATSTACK_CLIENT_ID=your_client_id_here